Happa1/unit1-2024/project/unit1/project1.md

 ```

 ## Login System
 My client requires a system to protect her private data, so I set sign up function as I mentioned above.
-Since, we have a signup function, I thought creating login system to utilize that username and password effectively to secure a client's account.
+Since, we have a signup function, I thought creating login system to utilize that username and password effectively to secure a client's account by using if condition, for loop, while loop, and opne command csv file.

 As you can see in the flow diagram **Fig4**, if the client choose a login option in the home option (home_option==2), I defined function called try_login, this function has two inputs of type string, and the output is a boolean representing True if the user logins correctly or False otherwise.
 This is saved in Login.
 Then in line 3, I opened users.csv file as reading mode, and set vriable data as readlines().